sabeydeedaya/docs/src/pages/exports/api-v3.md

 - The data will only be visible for your live key (not your test key)

 !!! note "Data Feeds is a premium solution"
-    The Data Export API is included in Branch’s [Data Feeds](/pages/exports/data-feeds/) offering, which can be purchased according to Branch’s [pricing schedule](https://branch.io/pricing/){:target="\_blank"}, and is available at no additional charge to customers who are on Launch and Startup plans for [Journeys](https://branch.io/journeys/){:target="\_blank"}, [Universal Email](https://branch.io/email/){:target="\_blank"}, or [Universal Ads](https://branch.io/attribution/){:target="\_blank"}.
-Without Data Feeds, you can still export Branch data in CSV form directly from the Branch dashboard via [Sources](https://dashboard.branch.io/sources){:target="\_blank"} or [CSV Exports](https://dashboard.branch.io/data-import-export/csv-exports){:target="\_blank"}.
+    The Daily Export API is included in Branch’s [Data Feeds](/pages/exports/data-feeds/) offering, which can be purchased according to Branch’s [pricing schedule](https://branch.io/pricing/){:target="\_blank"}, and is available at no additional charge to customers who are on Launch and Startup plans for [Journeys](https://branch.io/journeys/){:target="\_blank"}, [Universal Email](https://branch.io/email/){:target="\_blank"}, or [Universal Ads](https://branch.io/attribution/){:target="\_blank"}.
+Without Data Feeds, you can still export Branch data in CSV form directly from the Branch dashboard via [Sources](https://dashboard.branch.io/sources){:target="\_blank"} or [Bulk Exports](https://dashboard.branch.io/data-import-export/csv-exports){:target="\_blank"}.

     **If you are looking for the legacy Data Export API**, please see [these docs](/pages/exports/api/).

 ## Setup

 In order to use this API you must have an App ID and a Branch Public Key.
 You must also have a Data Feeds subscription.
-In order to enable the Data Export API, navigate to Data Import & Export in the Branch dashboard and then toggle on the Data Export API using the slider on the Manager page.
+In order to enable the Daily Export API, navigate to Data Import & Export in the Branch dashboard and then toggle on the Daily Export API using the slider on the Manager page.

 You can find your keys in your [Account Settings](https://dashboard.branch.io/account-settings/app){:target="\_blank"}.